-You must get at least three competitive tenders or quotes for all goods, work and services worth £10,000 or more (excluding VAT) that we have agreed to fund.
+You must get at least three competitive tenders or quotes for all goods (not items acquired for your collection), work and services worth £10,000 or more (excluding VAT) that we have agreed to fund.

-For all goods, works and services worth more than £50,000 (excluding VAT), you must provide proof of competitive tendering procedures.
+For all goods (not items acquired for your collection), works and services worth more than £50,000 (excluding VAT), you must provide proof of competitive tendering procedures.
 Your proof should be a report on the tenders you have received, together with your decision on which to accept.
 You must give full reasons if you do not select the lowest tender.

-Your scheme may be covered by European Union (EU) procurement rules if it exceeds the thresholds noted below.
+Your project may be covered by European Union (EU) procurement rules if it exceeds the thresholds noted below.
 This will require that all services for both fees and construction will need to be tendered through Tenders Direct, previously known as Official Journal of the European Union (OJEU).